Incline Justice Court – Small Claims Court

 For the Plaintiff:

 The trial will be a simple, informal hearing before a Judge.
 There will probably be a number of other small claims cases on the agenda to be heard.
 Please patiently wait your turn until your case is called.
-All testimony will be taken under oath and a record made only if arrangements are made for a court reporter.
+All testimony will be taken under oath.
+Generally, a audio/video record is made of the proceedings.

 You, as the plaintiff, will testify first and have the burden of establishing your claim by a preponderance (51% Weight) of the evidence.
 When your case is called you should try to explain as simply and concisely as possible why the person you are suing owes you money.
 Try to answer any questions the Judge should ask you clearly and directly.
 Remember, there are usually a large number of small claim cases to be heard and you have a limited time to present your claim.